 - For Smoking

-- Wood chips (hickory, fruit wood, or your preferred wood)
+- Wood chips (hickory, apple wood, or a blend)

 - Paper towels